VirtualBrainLab/vbl-docs/source/03_unity_neuro/02_urn_development.md

 You should see the client connect with your username as ID on the server window.

 Finally, run the Unity renderer app in the editor.
-You may need to manually set your username as the ID in the app if it doesn't detect it automatically (either via code in `UM_Client.cs` or by pressing `I` and opening the ID input window).
+You may need to manually set your username as the ID in the app if it doesn't detect it automatically (either via code in `Client.cs` or by pressing `I` and opening the ID input window).

 ## Deployment